gy2108/firstApp/README.md

-The Django Project contains various Apps like
-1. Blogging Website
-2. Twitter Bot
-3. Todo list App
+The Django Project is Blogging Website That I have Developed to gets hands-on experience on a Django roject